Meet Jump’s Head Creative – Richard Norley

 As part of that team my role is to offer help, advice and assistance whenever it’s needed and to stand well back to allow creativity to flow when all is going well.

-25 years ago there was no internet, no email, no social media and no Zoom calls.
+There was no internet, no email, no social media and no Zoom calls.
 At the time the biggest advancement in technology was the first mobile phones which were the size of a house brick and came with a handbag sized battery pack.
 So the biggest single change has been the leap in technology, both in the computers we produce our work on and in our communication with clients, which has increased our speed of working enormously.

 Sharing ideas is so much quicker and easier now.
 Research is faster too, you can find out about absolutely anything, whether it’s a complicated manufacturing process, or a historical figure.
 Any picture reference, or image you require is at your fingertips.
 Previously we would wade through a library of reference books and magazines then traipse off and make colour copies to cut and spray mount onto a physical A2 sized piece of foam board and this was just to make a moodboard, before we even began to visualise a storyboard!